CENTRE USD 397

 Centre has been on the cutting edge of creating an engaging learning environment for students.
 People have come from across the state to visit our little school in the middle of the wheat field to see what "could be" for students and to get ideas for student engagement, which includes:

 Small class sizes, teachers that care and help prepare students for life after graduation;

-Strong emphasis in Project-Based Learning, which includes a student run coffee shop "The Centre Perk;"
+Strong emphasis on Project-Based Learning, which includes a student-run coffee shop "The Centre Perk;"